 Selected Poems Online

-She was a Visiting Writer at the American Academy in Rome in January 2012, and held a month-long residency at the Vermont Studio Center in December of 2012.
-She has taught writing at Grub Street and Boston University, and has served as manuscript consultant for books published by major university presses.
+She has taught writing at Grub Street and Boston University, and has served as manuscript consultant and editor for books published by major university presses.

-Her work is represented by Inkwell Management, NYC.
+Her fiction is represented by Inkwell Management, NYC.

 A Dictionary of Xinjiang by Shen Wei,